-the Capital SouthEast Connector.
-Photos by Gail Bullen Rudnicki, who heads the fire district's emergency medical services, said that flooding and frequent wildland fires compound the problems along Grant Line "What we are celebrating today is an engineered solution to solving many problems," Rudnicki said.
+Congressman Ami Bera says the grant could serve as a catalyst for completing construction of the Capital SouthEast Connector.
+Photos by Gail Bullen way to overcome them is medical services, said that flooding and frequent wildland fires compound the problems along Grant Line "What we are celebrating today is an engineered solution to solving many problems," Rudnicki said.
 Political Teamwork Hume thanked Bera for his extensive work securing the grant.
-"He and I may not have the same letter in the parentheses behind our names and we may disagree on policies from an ideological standpoint," the county supervisor said.
+"He and I may not have the same letter in the parentheses behind our names, and we may disagree on policies from an ideological standpoint," the county supervisor said.
 "But I know in my heart of hearts that he represents his constituency from his heart of hearts."
 Kiley also referred to the political divisions in the country.
-He said one way to overcome them is through regional projects that tangibly affect people's lives.
+He said one through regional projects that tangibly affect people's lives.
 "That is why I think that 'Connector' is the perfect name," Kiley said.
 "This is all about connecting people, connecting regions and connecting communities."
-Bera was asked his thoughts following the ceremony.
-"With all the dysfunction in Washington, D.C., that is now going on around the election, it feels good to be home," he said.
-"It reminds me that my most important job is actually representing folks in Sacramento."
-Background The funding request was submitted by the Connector JPA, the Sacramento County Department of Transportation and the City of Rancho Cordova.
-The Grant Line Road Safety Improvement Project was one of 148 road construction projects that received funds as part of the \$1.8 billion Federal Administration Rebuilding American Infrastructure Sustainable and Equity (RAISE) grant program.
-The RAISE goal is to fund surface transportation projects that will have a significant local or regional impact that advances the federal priorities of safety, equity, climate and sustainability and workforce development.
+After the ceremony, Messenger Publishing Group asked Bera if he had thought the funding would come through.
+"It has been a long time coming," Bera said.
+"It's my 12th year in Congress.
+Every year, I talked to DOT about it.
+To have a different answer is huge.
+This will build momentum.
+I hope we hear by Sept.
+30 that we get another \$10 million."
+Background The funding request was submitted by the Capital SouthEast Connector Joint Powers Authority, the Sacramento County Department of Transportation and the City of Rancho Cordova.
+The Grant Line Road Safety Improvement Project was one of 148 different road construction projects that received funds as part of the \$1.8 billion Federal Administration Rebuilding American Infrastructure Sustainable and Equity (RAISE) grant program.
+The RAISE goal is to fund surface transportation projects that will have a significant local or regional impact that advances the federal priorities of safety, equity, climate and sustainability, and workforce development.